Jackzmc/sourcemod-plugins/README.md

 * Favorited props (in alpha)

 > [!WARNING]
-> **Be warned, hatting can cause server crashes.** It's a LOT more stable now, but some features are disabled by default (reverse hats, visible hats) as they caused too many crashes.
-Most crashes are caused by hats and ladders, but the default settings prevent it.
+> **Be warned, hatting can in rare cases cause crashes.** It's a LOT more stable now, but some features are disabled by default (reverse hats, visible hats) as they caused too many crashes.
+The majority of crashes are caused by hats and ladders, but the default settings prevent it.

 ### sm_namespamblock